 What moves were taken to correct these?
 The Law Commission in its 214th Report on ‘Proposal for Reconsideration of Judges cases I, II and III’ recommended two solutions:* To seek a reconsideration of the three judgments before the Supreme Court.* A law to restore the primacy of the Chief Justice of India and the power of the executive to make appointments.

 What is the suggested alternative to the collegium?
-National Judicial Commission remains a proposal.
+A National Judicial Commission remains a proposal.
 The Constitution (98th Amendment) Bill was introduced in the Lok Sabha by the NDA government in 2003.
 It provided for the constitution of an NJC to be chaired by the CJI and with two of the senior-most judges of the Supreme Court as its members.
 The Union Law Minister would be a member along with an eminent citizen to be nominated by the President in consultation with the Prime Minister.
 The Commission would decide the appointment and transfer of judges and probe cases of misconduct by judges, including those from the highest judiciary.

 No comments: